OpenAgentsInc/snowball/docs/work-log.md

 ### 8:05pm

 Had an amazing conversation with Snowball where I guided it to think about its own codebase and brainstorm how to solve [issue #5](https://github.com/OpenAgentsInc/snowball/issues/5), the tool registry.
 Transcribed [here](docs/conversation01.md)

+### 12:21am

+The [tool registry](https://github.com/OpenAgentsInc/snowball/issues/5) works for two tools, view_file and view_folder.
+Notably, this are defined not in ElevenLabs (which presumably has a limit of # of tools per agent) but in our own system, soon database, enabling us to smartly route between even thousands of tools.
+I had an excellent [conversation #2](docs/conversation02.md) with Snowball in which it traversed multiple files in the GitHub repo and wrote up its first [issue](https://github.com/OpenAgentsInc/snowball/issues/17), which will be the first tool it writes itself.
+Will continue after some sleep!